ryanslikesocool/MoreWindows/README.md

 # MoreWindows
-Additional `Scene` types for SwiftUI apps on macOS.
+Additional `Scene` types and utilities for SwiftUI apps on macOS.

 ![A screenshot of two windows.
 The one on the left is a "launcher" style window, similar to what you'd see when opening Xcode.
 The window on the right is an "about" style window, displaying app information like the version and copyright.](images~/preview.png)